Complete Buyer's Guide and Reviews of the Best Cabinet Table Saw On The Market (5 Top Saws Reviewed)

 SawStop has become a name that is renowned with professional woodworkers for the safety of their products.
 Their patented stopping technology is proven to have saved many woodworkers their fingers and/or hands.

-Aside from the safety features that set the saw apart, all of the traditional functionality of a high-end cabinet saw is present in this machine.
+The SawStop features a safety system that set the saw apart from others.
+Aside from that, all of the traditional functionality of a high-end cabinet saw is present in this machine.
 Infeed and outfeed table options, custom fences and a router table that connects to the base of the saw.
 This saw is a winner and strongly recommended for both amateur and expert woodworkers.

 - Great name brand with incredible safety features